Esri/geotrigger-editor/README.md

 ##### 2. `grunt test`

-This task will start a test server at `localhost:8081`, then run the jshint, complexity, and cucumber tasks to see if the code does not smell.
+This task will start a test server at `localhost:8081`, then run the jshint, complexity, and cucumber tasks to see if the code does not smell. **not yet implemented**

 ##### 3. `grunt build`